 Everything seemed to be going fine until I started feeling…well, weird.
 I felt uncomfortable.
 I could feel my heart beating really hard.
 My arm felt kind of funny.
 My stomach was tied in a million knots.
 Something was wrong.
 I glanced around the my half of the bus but didn’t seen anyone who I could flag down to come check on me.
 I sat there watching my blood flow into the bag.
 It felt like it was taking forever to fill.
 Slosh…slosh…slosh…oh come on already!

 Finally, the phlebotomist lady reappeared and declared my bag was full.
-But at this point, I was barely keeping my shit together.
+But at this point, I was barely keeping my crap together.
 I felt horrid…like I wanted to puke and scream all at the same time.

 The minute that thing deflated, I felt all the blood in my body rushing into my arm.
 I started seeing spots.